bitrat/alarm-fingerprint/equipment setup and documentation/Equipment and Software setup.md

 #EQUIPMENT AND SOFTWARE SETUP

 1. Base linux used: Ubuntu 16.04 (encrypted home directory caused an issue, so use a test PC and don't encrypt home dir)

+    Optional Settings

+    - Enable workspaces (So you can have gnuradio-companion, audacity, Folders, Terminal in separate windows = System -Appearance - Behaviour)
+    - Turn off Lock (System - Brightness & Lock - OFF)

 2. Install git

     $sudo apt-get install git –y